 Gordon was a longtime lending officer with Mellon Bank in New Sheffield (near Aliquippa), and completed his career as branch manager of the bank in Aliquippa.
 Active in the community, he served on the board of directors of the Salvation Army and Beaver Lakes Country Club, and was a longtime board member of Ohio United Presbyterian Church.
 He also was a leader with the Beaver County Bankers Association, the Beaver County Chapter of the American Institute of Banking and the Woodlawn Masonic Lodge.

-After Marjean and Gordon retired, they moved to Daytona Beach, FL so they could play golf year round.
+After Marjean and Gordon retired, they moved to Daytona Beach, FL so they could play golf year round in the warm climate.
 They joined Port Orange Presbyterian Church and Pelican Bay Country Club, where Gordon was active in leadership roles.
 They hosted many visits from northern relatives, including the founder of this website.

 Gordon passed away at age 82 on March 1, 2014.
 His ashes were placed at rest in a memorial garden at their Port Orange church.
 View his memoirs, "A Few Words from My Experiences in My Life" and "As I See It."